cortexlabs/cortex/docs/guides/docker-hub-rate-limiting.md

 The first list of images that were printed (the cluster images) can be directly copy-pasted in your [cluster configuration file](../cluster-management/config.md) before spinning up your cluster.

-The API images can then be used in your [API configuration files](../deployments/realtime-api/api-configuration.md).
+The second list of images that were printed (the API images) can be used in your [API configuration files](../deployments/realtime-api/api-configuration.md).
 The images are specified in `predictor.image` (and `predictor.tensorflow_serving_image` for APIs with `kind: tensorflow`).
 Be advised that by default, the Docker Hub images are used for your predictors, so you will need to specify your ECR image paths for all of your APIs.

 ## Step 6